bguspl/bguspl.github.io/class_material/testing.md

 If none of the basic queries is affected by the command, we have a problem: our public interface is not detailed enough to allow us to test the object.
 In this case, the object interface must be extended or revised.

-**Principle 4**
-For each basic command, write post-conditions that specify the value of every basic queries.
+**Principle 4: For each basic command, write post-conditions that specify the value of every basic queries.**

 Let us consider again the test for the remove() command.